machine mastery

 Fresh roasted coffee beans in burlap bag with roast date tag

-• Use beans within 4 weeks of roasting
+• Use within 4 weeks of roasting

-• Avoid pre-ground coffee for espresso
+• Pre-ground coffee is essentially dead on arrival for espresso

 5. Wrong Basket Type

-Solution: Know your basket
+Know your basket:

-• Double-wall: Forgiving but limits quality ceiling
+• Double-wall: Forgiving but limits how good your espresso can get

 Step-by-Step Troubleshooting